gettilled/tilled-example-monorepo/ios/ios-checkout/README.md

   $ npm install
   $ cd client && npm install
   ```
-- Navigate to the the directory you cloned the project into using Finder, and open the ios-checkout.xcodeproj file with Xcode.

 # Create a sandbox account and add your configuration values